(Also view Area Campgrounds, Medano Pass Primitive Road 4WD Camping, or Backpacking Options.)

 Restrooms with sinks, flush toilets, dishwashing sink, and water spigots are available in all three loops.
 There is a fire grate and picnic table at each individual site, with multiple grates and tables at group sites.
-Some sites have large cottonwood or conifer trees for shade, while others are more out in the open with smaller piñon trees.
+Some sites have moderate shade, while others are more out in the open with smaller piñon trees.
 A few sites have driveways that can fit RVs up to 35 feet in length, but there are no hookups; view area campgrounds for nearby options with hookups.

-For reservations or questions about your reservation, please contact the National Reservation System.
+For reservations or questions about your reservation, please contact the Recreation One-Stop system.
 For specific questions about the campground, please call the Great Sand Dunes Visitor Center at 719-378-6395, or send an email.